assegaf/siptowhatsapp/README.md

 We dont support any other codec.

-Please be noted we dont accept voice broadcast system which do multiple lot of calls in same time. which usually ACD less than 1 minute, we dont accept this request.
+Please be noted we dont accept
+- voice broadcast do multiple lot of calls in same time. which usually ACD less than 1 minute,
+- OTP Voice
+- IVR Blast/ Automation/ Automatic Dialer

+we dont accept this request.

 (after we set sip2wa to connect ) Then You can dial sip user : sip2wa_1001 with The Caller, Caller ID, changed to destination B Number. example this dial plan in asterisk :